dapr/docs/daprdocs/content/en/getting-started/pubsub-quickstart.md

 Let's take a look at Dapr's [Publish and Subscribe (Pub/Sub) building block]({{< ref pubsub >}}).
 In this quickstart, you will set up a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/Sub pattern.

 1. Using a publisher service, developers can repeatedly publish messages to a topic.
-1. [A Pub/Sub component](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers) queues or brokers those messages (using Redis Streams, RabbitMQ, Kafka, etc.)
+1. [A Pub/Sub component](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers) queues or brokers those messages (using Redis Streams, RabbitMQ, Kafka, etc.).
 1. The subscriber to that topic pulls messages from the queue and processes them.

 ## Select your preferred language SDK